swanux/Helen/README.md

 # Changelog
 Here is the changelog of every update.
 For further details you can always check https://github.com/swanux/hsuite/releases

-**v0.6 | Apollo**
+**v0.6.5 | Emerald**
-*Note: This version targets stability and performance improvements, alongside with tweaks on user experience.*
+*Note: This is a point release, featuring fixes and improvements, together with some new features*

-    * Resolved a LOTS of bugs with Apt Spotlight, Distro Boutique, hrepo, etc...
-    * New modern UI redesign with CSS, better text placement
+    * Rebuilt hrepo
-    * Dropped support for flashplayer
+    * Dropped Arch support
-    * Rewritten Apt Spotlight backend with aptdaemon
-    * Built in basic error handling
-    * Added notifications when window is in background and task completed
+    * Added compatibility wiht Ubuntu 20.04 Focal Fossa
-    * Added proper description to the installer package
+    * Added progressbar to Apt Spotlight
-    * Added native feedback page
-    * Added internet connection checking and offline mode
-    * Added config file to store distro name, and notify when updated
+    * Added Lutris to hrepo & updated hrepo
-    * Dropped support for Ubuntu 19.04 (disco)
-    * Added Hungarian translation, prepared for more translations
-    * Now using custom packaging and build system
+    * Optimized build file
-    * Updated hrepo, demos, readme and added description for developers
+    * Updated Hungarian translation
+    * Modified CSS to respect system theme
+    * Added HSwitcher (experimental version)

 # Get things working